Taiwola/learnly-transaction-app/README.md

 ## API Documentation

-The API documentation is available via Swagger UI.
-Once the application is running locally, you can access the API documentation by navigating to http://localhost:3000/api-docs in your web browser.
+The API documentation is available via POSTMAN.
+You can access the API documentation by navigating to <url> in your web browser.

 ## Architectural Decisions